James4Ever0/notes/collect info of hack tools.md

 using `apt` one can retrieve package infos with simple command. find main metapackages like `parrot-tools-full` (parrot) and `` (kali) first, then retrieve dependency trees.

 parrotos has [index.db](https://mirrors.tuna.tsinghua.edu.cn/parrot/index.db) which you can retrieve info from there.

+### blackarch

+blackarch is based on archlinux, which has both official repo and user provided packages repo (AUR). the syntax is almost the same for `pacman` and `yaourt` to retrieve all available info of packages.

 ### nuget